sweattep/ancient_quotes/README.md

 >Glean from rich fields, and the armies will have enough to eat

 >When you cut your vineyard, you do not glean behind you; it is for the sojourner, for the fatherless, and for the widow;

+>The one who denies justice to a resident alien, a fatherless child, or a widow is cursed.
+And all the people will say, Amen!